a-r-d/java-1-class-demos/files-reading-and-writing/assignment.md

-# Intro to assignment week 9
+# Intro to assignment week 9 - Grep in Java

 This week we will be focusing on reading and writing files.
 This will build on what we learned last week about creating "Path" objects.